-As a business processing payments online, you’ve probably seen or heard the terms “PSD2” and “3D Secure” being tossed around more than usual lately.
+If you’ve been processing payments in Europe, then you’ve probably seen or heard the terms “PSD2,” “SCA,” and “3D Secure” being tossed around more than usual lately.
 But are you clear on how those terms impact you, and what action you need to take to avoid increased payment declines?

 The Payment Service Directive 2 (PSD2) is a new set of regulations pertaining to the European market.
 It was created to improve the existing EU rules for electronic payments and better integrate payment services across the European Union.
 Part of that involves increasing the level of protection for consumers when they make electronic payments to businesses located anywhere in the EU.

 The new regs also intend to create a clear and comprehensive set of rules that will apply to existing and new providers of innovative payment services.

 How Does PSD2 Impact Your Business?

 Specifically, the PSD2 regulation that will impact you the most this year is Strong Customer Authentication (SCA).

 SCA requires businesses to implement two-factor authentication for online payments processed by a European acquiring bank.
 If SCA is not in use, credit and debit card issuers will likely decline the transaction.